 Memorial Hall, immediately north of Harvard Yard in Cambridge, MA, is an imposing High Victorian Gothic building honoring the sacrifices made by Harvard men in defense of the Union during the American Civil War.
 The tower, completed in 1877, soared an impressive one hundred ninety five feet.
 In 1956, the top portion of the tower was lost in a fire that was reportedly ignited by a welder's torch during maintenance.
 Gifts from Katherine B. Loker and other friends of the University facilitated the reconstruction of the tower in 1999.
 Mill City Iron Fabricators was engaged to fabricate and erect the structure.

-Brothers Field, longtime home of Phillips Academy varsity teams, was renewed and improved with the construction of Phelps Stadium, dedicated in 2002.
+Brothers Field, longtime home of Phillips Academy varsity teams in Andover, MA, was renewed and improved with the construction of Phelps Stadium, dedicated in 2002.
 Phelps Stadium is a lighted facility with seating for over 2000 spectators and is handicapped accessible.
 Mill City Iron Fabricators supplied the observation tower for officials and press corps, along with miscellaneous railings, stair pans, security gates and bike racks.